 A process will only contain one instance of the code and data of a (dynamic) foreign resource even if the foreign resource is loaded and used from more than one SICStus runtime.

 This presents a problem in the likely event that the foreign resource maintains some state, e.g. global variables, between invocations of functions in the foreign resource.
 The global state will probably need to be separate between SICStus runtimes.
 Requiring a foreign resource to maintain its global state on a per SICStus runtime basis would be an incompatible change.
 Instead, by default, only the first SICStus runtime that loads a foreign resource will be allowed to use it.
-If a subsequent SICStus runtime (in the same process) tries to load the foreign resource, an error will be reported to the second SICStus runtime.
+If a subsequent SICStus runtime (in the same process) tries to load the foreign resource, then an error will be reported to the second SICStus runtime.

 splfr builds a foreign resource, it will also